newmanw/mage-server/docs/use_cases/feeds.md

 #### Main Flow
 1. A1 requests to configure a new feed.
-1. The app presents a list of registered feed types.
+1. The app presents a list of registered feed services.
+1. A1 selects the desired feed service.
+1. The app presents the list of feed types the feed service provides.
 1. A1 selects the desired feed type.
-1. The app presents the configuration options for the new feed.
+1. The app presents the options for the new feed grouped according to options that users cannot change and fetch parameters that users will be able to change when fetching data from the feed.
-   * This could include options such as the URL of a service endpoint, a fetch interval, maximum number of items to fetch, etc.
+   * Potential options could be fetch interval, maximum number of items to fetch, maximum age of content, caching options, etc.
 1. A1 changes the options as desired.
-1. A1 requests a preivew of the feed content with the configured options.
+1. A1 requests a preview of the feed content with the configured options.
 1. The app begins fetching preview content from the feed service with the configured options.
-1. The fetch completes and and the app presents the preview content.
+1. The fetch completes and the app presents the preview content.
 1. A1 examines the preview and confirms the configuration options for the new feed.
 1. The app stores the configuration for the new feed and prompts whether to add the feed to an event.
 1. A1 requests to add the new feed to an event.
-1. The app begins the `Assign feed to event` use case.
+1. The app begins the `Assign feed to event` flow assuming the selection of the newly configured feed.

 #### Result
 The new feed configuration is saved and the feed is available to add to events.

 #### Variations

-##### Multi-Feed Services
-As described above, multiple feeds could be availabe from a single service endpoint, for example, an OGC service that provides mutiple feature layers or collections, or a weather service that provides multiple alert streams.
-Administrators' user experience might be better if the app allows to configure multiple feeds at once from a single service.
-The steps might then change to allow the administrator to first enter the URL for a service endpoint, then fetch the list of feeds available for that service.
-Further, the administrator might wish to make the enire service available as an aggregate, allowing the list of available feeds to change dynamically as the source service changes.
-A service might configure itself such that it adds a new feed every month or every week.
-Having to enable those new feeds through manual administration would be onerous.

-### 3. Assign feed to event
+### Assign feed to event

-### 4. Remove feed from event
+### Remove feed from event

-### 5. Configure existing feed
+### Configure existing feed